EloiSanchez/openweather-reporting-pipeline/README.md

         [
             ("sql/silver/weather_recordings_agg.sql", silver),
             # Put here other models that you would like to create
+            # Transformations used in the production thesis pipeline
+            # are available in openweather-functions/sql/
         ]
     )
     .import_tables_from_dir(bronze) # Make available the tables in this directory the in-memory database